CfA-Library/Cite_Astro_Software/Guidelines.md

 in the code as well.
 A good compromise is that the paper *source code* is part of the code repo.

-## Tests

-Regression or Baseline test: create a test where one (or more) number(s) that is produced gives a result that was obtained before.

-If a code takes a long long time to run, there should be an option to create a smaller sized test, that one can check computationally, although it may not have any astrophysical value.
+## Basic User Manual examples and where to get full docs

 ## Obtaining the software

 There should be a clear way how to obtain the source code.
+The code should come with one of the standard LICENSEs.

-Plenty of common examples are in use: wget, curl, http, ftp, git, hg, rsync, to name a few.
+Plenty of common examples are in use how to get the code: wget, curl, http, ftp, git, hg, rsync, to name a few.

 ## Installation

-Usually installation requires the user to pick or automatically detect the computing environment, such that code can be properly compiled (if need be).
+Usually installation requires the user to pick (or better yet: automatically detect) the computing environment, such that code can be properly compiled (if need be).
 The most common ones are *autoconf* and *cmake*, and in the case of python the *setuptools* (using the common setup.py file).
-Examples have been seen where a hand-crafted configure.py script was written that emulated the autoconf (bash) version.
-That's quite acceptable too, but remains to be seen how well this works into the future.
+Examples have been seen where a hand-crafted **configure.py** script was written that emulates the autoconf (bash) version.
+That's quite acceptable too, but the obvious question is how well this works in the future.

 If the code has dependencies, list those (e.g. pgplot, wcslib).
 Would be nice to list examples how those packages are installed in a few